dipeshsingh253/dipeshsingh253/README.md

 Hello, world! 🌎 I'm [Dipesh Singh](https://github.com/dipeshsingh253/), a coding enthusiast and lifelong learner 🚀.

 From building interactive websites that tell stories 📖, to tinkering with algorithms like a digital puzzle solver 🧩, I find joy in the art of coding.
-Exploring the realms of data science, web development, and beyond, I believe that every line of code has the potential to shape the future 🌟.
+Exploring the realms of machine learning, software and web development, and beyond, I believe that every line of code has the potential to shape the future 🌟.

 Let's create something extraordinary, one line of code at a time!